The Fourth of July is super-fun for all the humans in the United States. But the animals? Not so much.

-Fourth of July activities like fireworks and summer parties can cause debilitating anxiety in our four-legged friends.
-The loud noises from fireworks can cause pets to panic, feel anxious, bark uncontrollably, chew through leashes, dig under fences to escape, claw destructively, suffer seizures and escape into busy traffic areas while trying to flee from the loud, unfamiliar sounds.
-In fact, the Fourth of July and the following day are the busiest for animal shelters and animal control groups nationwide recovering lost pets that have run away.
+While we're off having the time of our lives, activities like fireworks and big parties can cause debilitating anxiety in pets and other wildlife.
+The loud noises can cause pets to panic, feel anxious, bark uncontrollably, chew through leashes, dig under fences to escape, claw destructively, suffer seizures and escape into busy traffic areas while trying to flee from the loud, unfamiliar sounds.
+Sounds like a real kick in the pants, right?

-When it comes to treating pet anxiety, most anxious dogs go untreated because owners feel it unnecessary or they believe anxiety simply doesn't exist.
-Pet anxiety does exist and can result in property damage, high medical bills and your furry friend may even require therapy to overcome the trauma of fireworks.
+When it comes to treating pet anxiety, most anxious dogs go untreated because owners feel it is unnecessary or they believe anxiety simply doesn't exist.
+Pet anxiety does exist and can result in property damage, high medical bills and lasting trauma.

 Fortunately for pet owners, there are several well-known, proven calming solutions to protect your pets and help their anxiety during the Independence Day celebrations.

-1. Get your pet a ThunderShirt ($40).
+1. Get your pet a ThunderShirt.
 This works similar to swaddling an infant and has a dramatic calming effect on pets.

 2. Be sure a pet has up-to-date and visible identification and microchipping in case he runs away if scared by noisy fireworks.